-Thehumantwist.com exposes self-defeat in sex, money, and relationship
+Thehumantwist.com exposes self-defeat in sex,

 The Human Twist exposes the internal mechanism of how we set ourselves up for conflict in our lives.
 On the surface we all have good intentions, but “under the hood,” we plot against ourselves.

 The Human Twist presents clinical cases of this everyday Psychic Masochism, a term coined by Edmund Bergler, M.D. psychoanalyst. of many books, The Battle of the Conscious, The Basic Neurosis, Counterfeit Sex, Divorce Won’t Help, and many more

 This internal mechanism of self-defeat is nothing new to humanity: the Devil, during the Middle Ages, was the evil force which tricked us humans into suffering.
 The Devil lured the unsuspecting, naive individual by making the bad look good, and in an equally unfair technique, he made the good look bad.
 So kids can see drugs as good and eating vegetables as bad.
 The Devil is out of fashion, but the concept of some force or person outside ourselves as the instigator of conflict is nothing less than our projected self.